 Examples of Fee Effects on Your Return on Investment

-As an example, consider a $10,000 investment in a high interest savings account, over 12 months.
+Consider a $10,000 investment in a higher-interest savings account, over 12 months.
 This investment amount and term will give you a very good illustration of how seemingly insignificant fees can adversely affect the return you get on your savings investment.

 Here is a breakdown of the assumptions:

 - An interest rate of 4.11%.
-The rate is higher than what is currently offered on the market, but constitute a good average over the years.
+Don’t laugh.
+Yes, the rate is higher than what is currently offered on the market today, but it represents an approximate average over the years.
 This rate does not include a bonus or promotional rate, as a 12 month investment is a long term savings plan, and a bonus rate would not apply for the entire time.

 - Transaction fees.
-A high interest savings account is just like any other bank account in that it allows you to make deposits and withdrawals at any time.
-Online high-interest savings accounts and linked transaction accounts have a certain number of free transactions included.
-However, if you use more than your designated number of transactions, you are charged a small transaction fee which can range from 25 cents to $1 depending on your financial institution.
-In the second scenario we have assumed two additional transactions, at 25 cents each.
+A higher-interest savings account is just like any other bank account in that it allows you to make deposits and withdrawals at any time.
+Online higher-interest savings accounts and linked transaction accounts have a certain number of free transactions included.
+However, if you use more than your designated number of transactions, you’re charged a small transaction fee which can range from 25 cents to $1 depending on your financial institution.
+In the second scenario we have assumed two additional transactions per month, at 25 cents each.

 - Monthly fees.
 If an account charges a monthly fee you generally have all of your access and transactions included for this amount.
 For the third scenario we’ve assumed a reasonable average monthly fee on savings accounts of $5.